Cloudy skies and on-and-off rain will continue as tropical moisture flows into the region from the Gulf.

 Now through the end of the work week, expect high temperatures to be in the mid to upper 80s with rain chances between 50 and 80 percent each day.
 No single day will be a complete washout, but we will have scattered storms in the area each afternoon.

-In the tropics, we are still watching several areas for possible development.
+In the tropics, we are watching several areas for possible development.
 In the northern Gulf of Mexico, an area of low pressure has a 40% chance of formation.
 Models are still split on whether this system will develop before it moves slowly toward the coasts of southern Texas and northeastern Mexico.
-Nonetheless, with or without a name, there will be plenty of rain in western Louisiana.

 In the Atlantic, Potential Tropical Cyclone #2 is expected to strengthen into Tropical Storm Bonnie within the next 24 hours.
 It is moving west toward the southern Caribbean Sea, where environmental conditions are favorable for gradual strengthening.